 - eConcierge offers Instant Printer Identification

-With eConcierge powered by Xerox you’ll never have to search out printer model numbers or sift through confusing supplies part numbering systems again.
+With eConcierge, powered by Xerox, you’ll never have to search out printer model numbers or sift through confusing supplies part numbering systems again.
 The service automatically identifies each printer model and its associated supplies, including options like standard and high-capacity toner cartridges.
-When you have multiple devices on your network it can be a nightmare when trying to manage all those devices.
-Think about how this can work for you in your company.
+When you have multiple devices on your network, it can be a night mare when trying to manage all those devices.
+Think about how this can work for your company.